forceporquillo/TracePinas/README.md

 // 2.
 Add this line, where YOUR_API_KEY is your API key: MAPS_API_KEY=YOUR_API_KEY
 ```

-## Features
+## Features 🚀 🔥
-- **Android Architecture Components** - Lifecycle awareness has been achieved using a combination of LiveData, ViewModels and Room.
+- **Android Architecture Components** - Lifecycle aware achieved by using a combination of RxJava, LiveData, ViewModels and Room.

-- **MVVM Architecture** - Using the lifecycle aware viewmodels, the view observes changes in the model / repository.
+- **MVVM Architecture** - Using the lifecycle aware ViewModels, the view observes changes in the model / repository.

 - **Offline First Architecture** - All the data is first tried to be loaded from the local database and then updated from the server.
 This ensures that the app is usable even in an offline mode.